 Teaching Residents are paired with Mentor Teachers in TR@TC Partnership Schools and spend four days a week in their placement.
 Yearlong teaching residencies follow the schedule of the NYCDOE school year, ending in the following June.

 Integrating Seminar provides an intellectual space where knowledges, skills, and practical experiences are integrated and connected, and mutually informing.
-Residents continue with their required coursework for their respective certification programs (TESOL, SIE, SCI).
+Residents continue with their required coursework for their respective certification programs (TESOL, IDA, SCI, MATH).

-Residents enroll in a second semester of Integrating Seminar and continue with their required coursework for their respective certification programs (TESOL, SIE, SCI).
+Residents enroll in a second semester of Integrating Seminar and continue with their required coursework for their respective certification programs (TESOL, IDA, SCI, MATH).

 Teaching Residents complete their year long residency at their schools and begin the “Induction” process, transitioning into their roles as teachers of record in NYC public schools.